munjurHasan444/Lfisuit/README.md

 step 4:if step 2 and step 3 falied for you,this is the final step and I think it will work 100%.if you already have termcolor installed to Python3.x(means 3.1,3.2,3.3....).
 Simply just copy the termcolor.py file from /usr/lib/python3/dist-packages to /usr/lib/python2.x(means 2.1,2.2,2.3...check step 1)

-Example:For my cases,step 1:python --version
+Example:For my cases,step 1:python --version <br>
                             Python 2.7.18

                   step 2:pip3 install termcolor